Lazy-load your iFrames

-The lazy-loaded smart iFrames will use this approach:
+The lazy-loaded Iframely iFrame will use this approach:

-src attribute.
-Embed.js script will render the iFrame when it’s time.
+src attribute initially.
+Embed.js script renders such iFrame when it’s time.
 The iFrame sizes are already in the code to avoid screen flicks.

-To omit embed.js script from API responses and add it to your page youself, use &omit_script.
+To omit embed.js script from API responses and add it to your page yourself, use &omit_script.

 Iframely will not place a loading indicator for players by default.
 It’s because a number of auto-playing videos will have their own spinner.

 But there’s a simple way to have your own custom loading indicator, all via CSS, if you do want one: